 Alexa is also entitled to double time pay rate of $50 per hour for 26 hours (the thirteenth and fourteenth hours that she worked on each of the first six days of the workweek, plus all 14 extra hours that she worked on the seventh day of the workweek).

 California courts have stated that unauthorized overtime is still overtime work under California wage and hour law.
 That is, even if your employer does not specifically request that you work more or give you advance approval to work more, s/he still owes you extra pay under state law.13

 However, you are only entitled to extra pay for unauthorized overtime if your employer “suffers or permits” you to work overtime.
 This generally means that California employers must know or have reason to know that you were working overtime hours or working off the clock.14

-It is also important to note that many employers have policies forbidding employees from working unauthorized overtime.
-Your employer may discipline or even terminate you for violating such a policy--even though s/he is still obligated to pay you for the unauthorized overtime.
+It is also important to note that many employers have policies forbidding employees from working unauthorized extra hours.
+Your employer may discipline or even terminate you for violating such a policy--even though s/he is still obligated to pay you for the unauthorized hours.

 In a successful overtime lawsuit for unpaid wages, you could collect

 - the unpaid balance of the overtime compensation that your employer withheld from you;